Theory Behind the Diffusion Models

 In this post, we will explore the theory behind diffusion models and dive deeper into three key processes:

-The image-to-noise process
+The image-to-noise transformation

 At a high-level, the image to noise process is quite straightforward:

-2. Next, we need to generate a noise image of the same size as the original image.
-Note that the noise should follow a Gaussian distribution (standard normal distribution).
+. - Generate a noise image of the same size as the original image.

-3. Finally, we mix the noise image and the original image channel by channel (R, G, B) using the following formula:
+- Mix the noise image and the original image channel by channel (R, G, B) using the following formula:

-where $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between [0,1].
+where $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between [0,1]

-The squares of $\sqrt{\beta}$ and $\sqrt{1 - \beta}$ sum to 1, satisfying the Pythagorean theorem.
+, satisfying the Pythagorean theorem.
 This means that as $\beta$ changes, the proportion of noise in the original image will also change.

 For example, as $\beta$ increases, the proportion of the original image gradually decreases: